Knysna Dwarf Chameleon Facts

-Within that zone, it inhabits the Afromontane forests of the region.
-However, given human encroachment on its habitat, it often adapts to living in gardens.
+Furthermore, within that zone, it only inhabits the Afromontane forests of the region.
+However, the onset of human encroachment on its habitat forced it to adapt.
+As a result, it often adapts to living in gardens.

 The species has an insectivorous diet that consists of various local invertebrates.
 In its native habitat, the principal predators include snakes and birds.
 When individuals inhabit gardens they face the threats of pesticides and human activities.

 Fortunately, the 42 acre (17 hectares) Steenbok Nature Reserve lies within its endemic territory.
-This provides them with at least a small measure of protection.
+Thankfully for the small marvel, this provides the creature with at least a small measure of protection.